Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Performance Insights

-- Indiana is averaging 78.5 points per game this season in conference matchups, which is 2.8 fewer points per game than its overall average (81.3).
+- Offensively, Indiana is averaging 78.5 points per game this year in conference action.
+As a comparison, its season average (81.3 points per game) is 2.8 PPG higher.

-- The Hoosiers are scoring 81.9 points per game when playing at home.
-On the road, they are averaging 78.5 points per contest.
+- The Hoosiers score 81.9 points per game when playing at home, compared to 78.5 points per game away from home, a difference of 3.4 points per contest.

-- Indiana is ceding 55.8 points per game this year when playing at home, which is 10.0 fewer points than it is allowing on the road (65.8).
+- Indiana cedes 55.8 points per game at home this season, compared to 65.8 away from home.

-- The Hoosiers' offense has been less productive over their last 10 games, scoring 79.8 points a contest compared to the 81.3 they've averaged this season.
+- In their last 10 games, the Hoosiers have been scoring 79.8 points per game, an average that's slightly lower than the 81.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.